Aids, appliances and modifications

 General household items such as toasters, vacuum cleaners and dishwashers are not considered to be aids or appliances.

-How to make a claim for aids or appliances
+How to claim for aids, appliances or modifications

 Employees of an Australian Government agency or statutory authority